 If you learned to see the world in a negative and absolute way, you will probably be negative and absolute as an adult.
 What you have learned you can unlearn and learn something new in its place.
 You can learn new coping skills and change your life.

 The basic tool of cognitive therapy is the thought review.
-A thought review is ten questions that lead you step-by-step through the process of changing your thinking.
+A thought review/ thought record is ten questions that lead you step-by-step through the process of changing your thinking.
 A thought review gives you a chance to reflect on your thinking after the fact, when you’re not reacting out of fear or anger, and come up with a better way of handling a situation.